cole-lentini/wallpapervirus/README.md

 # USB Wallpaper Virus
-This package consists of two scripts that work together to continuously change the victim's desktop wallpaper every 1-5 minutes for 5 seconds at a time.
+This package consists of scripts that work together to continuously change the victim's desktop wallpaper every 1-5 minutes for 5 seconds at a time.
 _**Note: this only works on Windows operating systems.**_

 ## ⚠️IMPORTANT⚠️
 To ensure the program works properly, do not modify any files, with two exceptions:
 1. You may rename, delete, replace, or add image files to the [**"Wallpapers" folder**](#wallpapers-folder).
-2. You may change the number values inside [**Settings.json**](#settingsjson).
+2. You may change the number or boolean values inside [**Settings.json**](#settingsjson).

 ## Instructions:
 1. Download the build folder as a zip file, and unzip it to a folder.